avgsurfman/ros2pidocs/installation-notes.md

 1.)
 Download the Raspberry Pi Lite image from the official website:
 > [!CAUTION] DO NOT DOWNLOAD ANYTHING OFF OF EDUROAM IF YOU DON'T WANT TO HAVE BROKEN PACKAGES
-> For whatever reason, some EDUROAM configurations like to block Debian repositories, as well as
+> For whatever reason, some Eduroam configurations like to block Debian repositories, as well as
 > (somehow) break tarballs by skipping certain files.
-Feel free to scream at your sysadmin if that's the case!
+Feel free to scream at your network administrator if that's the case!

 	a.)
 Go to https://www.raspberrypi.com/software/operating-systems/ , Download the 'Lite' version.